Français | English

 Welcome then to Kedistan, the magazine that still believes another world is both possible and necessary, and that fighting for it isn’t a waste of time; it is existence.

-On October 1st 2017, Kedistan will celebrate three years of existence and feels more motivated than ever.
+On October 1st 2021, Kedistan will celebrate seven years of existence and feels more motivated than ever.

 If you wish to support us, there’s an ongoing fund drive.
 Even one euro is useful, little streams make for big rivers.